What a Protection Order does

 You can change your mind and reactivate the no-contact condition at any time, so that the other person isn’t allowed to contact you.
 This doesn’t have to be in writing – it’s enough if you do it, for example, face to face or over the phone.

-You can suspend and reactivate the no-contact condition a number of times.
+You can suspend and reactivate the no-contact condition as many times as you want.

 Contact is also allowed if: